Reflecting Upon Irreducible Mind

 Alvin Plantinga: "

-Now what
+Now

-our ancestors was conducive, in their environment, to survival and reproduction.
+of our ancestors was conducive, in their environment, to survival and reproduction.

 Therefore the neurophysiology that caused that behavior was also adaptive;